Rutatu/-Computational_modeling_for_cognitive_science-/README.md

 ## Portfolio assignments

 File ```Portfolio_Exam.pdf``` contains a compilation of written reports solving the assignments listed below.
-Each portfolio assignment has a dedicate folder in this repository  displaying the code solving the assignment (rmd and md files).
+Each portfolio assignment has a dedicated folder displaying the code solving the assignment (rmd and md files) in this repository.

 | Assignment | Description |
 | --- | --- |